khanha2k46pbc/project2/README.md

 - Edit images (include in Move image)
 - Draw bounding box (developing)

-To use the tool, all you all need is Project-2\bin\Debug folder, run Project-2.exe.
+To use the tool, all you all need is Project-2\bin\Debug folder, then run Project-2.exe.